drdoctr/doctr/docs/recipes.rst

 .. code:: yaml

-   - doctr deploy --deploy-repo <deploy repo>
+   - doctr deploy --deploy-repo <deploy repo> deploy_dir

 The instructions from ``doctr configure`` will also give you the correct command to run.